SwiftedMind/Puddles/README.md

 ## Features

-♦️ **Architecture** - Though it might be a controversial opinion, I am not convinced that strict MVVM is the right pattern to use within SwiftUI.
+➖ **Architecture** - Though it might be a controversial opinion, I am not convinced that strict MVVM is the right pattern to use within SwiftUI.
 You lose a lot of functionality and often have to work against the framework.
 That's why Puddles' main structures – `Provider` and `Navigator` – are just plain old SwiftUI views.
 They act as a wrapper around your actual UI and handle logic and data management.
 This allows you to make use of *all* the cool features and techniques SwiftUI provides.

-♦️ **Modular**- Puddles is designed to encourage highly modular code by layering logic and dependencies in nested `Providers`, which can be swapped out easily and even be moved across different projects!
+➖ **Modular** - Puddles is designed to encourage highly modular code by layering logic and dependencies in nested `Providers`, which can be swapped out easily and even be moved across different projects!

-♦️ **Flexible** - `Provider` and `Navigator` being SwiftUI views has another huge advantage.
+➖ **Flexible** - `Provider` and `Navigator` being SwiftUI views has another huge advantage.
 They can be placed *anywhere* you could place any SwiftUI view, so you are not locked into the architecture.
 If you need to implement something that doesn't properly fit within the Puddles architecture, simply build it using different techniques and plug it in. **No problem!**

-♦️ **Designed to Feel Native** - Puddles is built to integrate with SwiftUI API without relying on hacks, workarounds, or internal methods.
+➖ **Designed to Feel Native** - Puddles is built to integrate with SwiftUI API without relying on hacks, workarounds, or internal methods.
 Many implementations are convenient wrappers around existing interfaces.

-♦️ **Unidirectional Data Flow** - Puddles is designed for one-way communication between components, reducing complexity and enhancing modularity and ease of use with SwiftUI Previews.
+➖ **Unidirectional Data Flow** - Puddles is designed for one-way communication between components, reducing complexity and enhancing modularity and ease of use with SwiftUI Previews.
 It provides an `Interface` type for sending actions to an interface observer.

-♦️ **Deep Link Support** - Puddles includes built-in support for deep linking and arbitrary state restoration with minimal additional setup.
+➖ **Deep Link Support** - Puddles includes built-in support for deep linking and arbitrary state restoration with minimal additional setup.

-♦️ **Queryables** - Queryables allow you to trigger a view presentation with a simple `async` function call that suspends until the presentation has concluded and produced a result.
+➖ **Queryables** - Queryables allow you to trigger a view presentation with a simple `async` function call that suspends until the presentation has concluded and produced a result.
 For example, you can trigger a "deletion confirmation" alert and `await` its result with one call, without ever leaving the scope.

-♦️ **Signals** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
+➖ **Signals** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
 Puddles introduces a `Signal type that sends data down the view hierarchy without enforcing a new state.
 This is particularly useful for deep linking and state restoration, allowing state changes from outside a view without locking new states from the parent.

 ## Installation